2 Chronicles 25

 - James 1:8A double minded man is unstable in all his ways.The instability of the halved heart - the New Testament name for Amaziah's condition.

-The God Who Is Able to Give Much More
+The LORD Is Able to Give Much More

 - 2 Corinthians 9:8And God is able to make all grace abound toward you; that ye… may abound to every good work.The God who is “able” (v.
-9), poured out past measure - not refunding the sacrifice but overflowing it.
+9), poured out past measure - overflowing every sacrifice given to Him.

 - Matthew 6:33But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.The answer to “what shall we do for the hundred talents?” - seek the kingdom, and the rest is added.